Intrinsically-Sublime/Retro-Clock/README.md

 to do it in QML and the colors could not be used after being re-saved in the C type array.

-* The program is much larger than the orginal due to all the png graphics included.
+* The program is much larger than Night-Clock due to the 432 custom png images included.
 I have tried to keep it as small as possible by reducing the png resolution without sacrificing quality on a phone.

 * All of the displays below are based on real world display technology from the cold war era, except the colon tubes which are fictional and